8573/wesnoth-lp8/8680s_Lua_Pack/docs/wml.md

   key in `filter`, `tag` has a key with the same name and value, and, for each subtag in `filter`, `tag` has a subtag with the same name for which `match_tag(tag_subtag, filter_subtag)` returns true.
+* A list filter with `lp8.AND` as its first element matches if all of its other elements match.
-* A list filter matches if any of its contained filters match.
+* A list filter with `lp8.OR` as its first element matches if any of its other elements match.
 * A Boolean filter matches if it is true.
 * A nil filter always matches (like an empty filter in WML).